michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ![good vibes on deck](/assets//media-muddy-tales/happy-deck-vibe.jpg){:width="100%"}

 The long term vision is to connect land-based projects and host adventures at sea.
 My role is to bring amazing crew to epic ships to connect, work and play together.
+The next voyage is already cooking up!

 If you'd like to be a part of this journey in some way, I'd love to connect with you.
 You can [contact me](/contact){:target="_blank"} directly, or read my [Moonly Reviews](https://michalkorzonek.substack.com/){:target="_blank"}, follow my adventures on [twitter](https://twitter.com/michalkorzonek){:target="_blank"}, and support my work on [Patreon](https://www.patreon.com/michalkorzonek){:target="_blank"}.

-Love and Light,\<br>
+Love and Light,<br>
 Michał Korzonek

 Amsterdam, 7 September 2024